World of Action Girls

 - RWBY: The male villain can't handle a 15 year old girl and when a Huntress appears, turns over the fight to his pilot, a woman with superior fighting abilities to himself.
 A man is in charge of the combat academy and is probably very badass but it's mostly his side kick, a woman, who sees the action while he sits back playing the Eccentric Mentor.
 The story's two student teams are a team of four girls and a team of two girls, two boys.
 One boy is badass but lets his Genki Girl take the lead and the other boy is Plucky Comic Relief.
 He's hinted to be potentially powerful but for now keeps getting saved by the girls.
 So far, the number of actions girls are double the number of action boys.

 - In Kim Possible, most female characters can put up a fight, even those who've never been in a fight before, like Kim's school friend Monique.
 The male characters tend to be klutzes, though ridiculous experts in non-combatant fields such as rocket science.
+While plenty of male fighters exist, most of the fight scenes are between the girls.

 - In Winx Club, every female character who can do magic are really powerful and can take on anything, though there are also plenty of males who are also strong and capable with and without magic, although that tends to vary on the plot.